kbaseIncubator/enigma_metal_campaign/README.md

 - One and only one Description entry exists in the metadata section (for all data types).

+- One and only one Measurement.Values entry exists in the metadata section (for all data types).

+- Measurement.Values entry contains either "Measures" or "RawValues" in the Value column (for all data types).

+- If metadata section contains Measurement.Values entry with "Measures" values, one Measurements.ValueType entry is expected for every data column ID, and Value of the entry have acceptable values: Average, SD or SE (for all data types).

 - One and only one TimeSeries.Time entry exists for any data row ID (for GrowthMatrix and ChromatographyMatrix).

 - All TimeSeries.Time entries have acceptable values: hours, minutes or seconds (for GrowthMatrix and ChromatographyMatrix).